-- → In 2022, Elkem announced a partnership with Hydro and Altor to accelerate the growth of Vianode, a producer of sustainable battery materials.
-Hydro and Altor Equity Partners have each acquired 30% ownership in Vianode, while Elkem retains the remaining 40% ownership.
-Vianode, with the backing of its owners, has decided to invest in the first industrial-scale plant for sustainable battery materials at Herøya in Norway.
-The investment for this phase 1 investment amounts to around NOK 2 billion. - → In 2022, Elkem signed a new loan facilities agreement of EUR 1,000 million.
+- \rightarrow In 2022, Elkem announced a partnership with Hydro good environmental management. and Altor to accelerate the growth of Vianode, a producer of sustainable battery materials.
+Hydro \rightarrow Elkem aims to reduce its total fossil CO2 emissions and Altor Equity Partners have each acquired 30% by 28% from 2020-31 and increase the supply of ownership in Vianode, while Elkem retains the products to green transition, resulting in a 39% remaining 40% ownership.
+Vianode, with the backing improvement of its average product carbon footprint of its owners, has decided to invest in the first in the same period.
+Elkem's long-term goal is net-zero industrial-scale plant for sustainable battery materials emissions by 2050. at Herøya in Norway.
+The investment for this phase 1 investment amounts to around NOK 2 billion.
+About Elkem - \rightarrow In 2022, Elkem signed a new loan facilities agreement of EUR 1,000 million.
 The facilities agreement includes sustainability performance targets linked to health and safety and reduction of the group's product carbon footprint.
-In addition, Elkem successfully placed a series of floating rate loans in the Schuldchein market, amounting to EUR 200 million. - → Access to renewable power at competitive terms is a key requirement for sustainable upstream production of silicon and ferrosilicon.
-In the second quarter, Elkem entered into a new 7-year power contract in Norway starting from 2027 with an aggregate volume of 2.5 TWh.
+In addition, Elkem successfully placed a series of floating rate loans in the Schuldchein market, amounting to EUR 200 million. - \rightarrow Access to renewable power at competitive terms is a key requirement for sustainable upstream production of silicon and ferrosilicon.
+In the second guarter, Elkem entered into a new 7-year power contract in Norway starting from 2027 with an aggregate volume of 2.5 TWh.
 Elkem has hedged approximately 80% of its power consumption in Norway until 2026 at competitive rates.